DaXcess/LCVR/Docs/Thunderstore/README.md

 LCVR is compatible with multiplayer and works seamlessly with VR players and Non-VR players in the same lobby.
 Running this mod without having a VR headset will allow you to see the arm and head movements of any VR players in the same lobby, all while still being compatible with vanilla clients (even if the host is using no mods at all).

+### Installing and using the mod

+It is recommended to use a mod launcher like Gale to easily download and install the mod.
+You can download Gale [here](https://thunderstore.io/package/Kesomannen/GaleModManager/).
+In gale, just look for the mod named "LethalCompanyVR", and install it, which should automatically install all dependencies needed.

+Running the mod using Gale can be done simply by clicking "Launch game", which will automagically launch the game with the installed mods.

 ### Open Source

 The source code for this mod is available on GitHub!
 Check it out: [DaXcess/LCVR](https://github.com/DaXcess/LCVR).